xxks-kkk/linuxjedi.co.uk/content/blog/2017/04/17/insertion-sort.md

 ### Concept

-The idea for insertion sort is that we insert an as-yet-unprocessed record int a sorted list of the records processed so far.
+The idea for insertion sort is that we insert an as-yet-unprocessed record into a sorted list of the records processed so far.
 In details, insertion sort consists of $N-1$ passes.
 For pass $P = 1$ through $N-1$, insertion sort ensures that the elements in positions $0$ through $p$ are in sorted order.
 In pass $P$, we move the element in position $P$ left until its correct place is found among